Green Border

 Green Border (Zielona granica) is a 2023 drama film directed by Agnieszka Holland.
 The film is written by Holland, Gabriela Łazarkiewicz-Sieczko, and Maciej Pisuk, and stars an ensemble cast that includes Jalal Altawil, Maja Ostaszewska, Behi Djanati Atai, Tomasz Włosok, Mohamad Al Rashi, Dalia Naous, Maciej Stuhr, and Agata Kulesza.
 It dramatizes the plight of migrants caught in the Belarus–European Union border crisis.
 The film was an international co-production between companies in Poland, Czech Republic, France, and Belgium.

 The film competed for the Golden Lion at the 80th Venice International Film Festival, where it won the Special Jury Prize.
-It received positive reviews from critics but was condemned by Polish government officials and by some segments of the wider Polish nation.
+It received positive reviews from critics but was condemned by the then right-wing Polish government officials and by some segments of the wider Polish nation.
 It was released in Poland on 22 September 2023 by Kino Świat.

 Plot

-In 2021, a Syrian refugee family—parents Bashir and Amina, their three children Nur, Ghania, and an infant, with Bashir's grandfather Mohamed—arrive at an airport in Minsk, Belarus.
+In 2021, a Syrian refugee family—parents Bashir and Amina, their three children Nur, Ghalia, and an infant, with Bashir's grandfather Mohamed—arrive at an airport in Minsk, Belarus.
 The group plans to cross the open 'green border' from Belarus to Poland, go through Germany, then meet a relative of theirs in Sweden.
 Leila, an English-speaking refugee from Afghanistan, accompanies them.
 Once the group arrives at the Polish border, they are forced out of their transport van and made to cross on foot into the forest.
 They are eventually found by the Polish authorities and forcibly transported through the barbed wire fence back to Belarus.
 In one altercation, the Polish guards throw a pregnant African refugee over the barbed wire, injuring her.

 Jan, a young soon-to-be father, is a member of the Polish border patrol.
 The commander instructs the guards to send all migrants back to Belarus, and that they are merely Belarusian dictator Alexander Lukashenko's weapons in an attempt to provoke the EU by opening the border.
 A recording of the pregnant woman being violently thrown over the fence hits the news, and his wife questions his employment as a guard.
 When not working, he renovates an old abandoned house, which he discovers refugees are squatting in when he isn't there.
 While patrolling at night, he and another guard discover the dead body of a pregnant refugee.
 Instructed to ignore the dead bodies of migrants at the border, the two dispose of her body over the fence.
 Jan, disturbed and conflicted, has an emotional breakdown in his car.